bevyengine/bevy-website/content/learn/book/introduction/features/_index.md

 ## Fast Iterative Compile Times

-* The examples can generally be recompiled in less than 1 second
+* The examples can generally be iteratively compiled in less than 1 second (when using the LLD linker)